 docker logs demo -f

-Step 4: You can also pass the CMD arguments at the end of docker run command.
+Step 4: You can also pass the CMD arguments at the end of the docker run command.
 It will override the arguments passed in the Dockerfile.
 For example,

 docker run --name demo -d script-demo batman spiderman hulk